Working with Team Projects

 To check in a generator, open the generator and click Check In in the top-right corner of the dialog.

-You can also go to Team → Check In [current page/master name] or Team → Check In Everything.
+You can also go to Team → Check In [current page/component name] or Team → Check In Everything.

 The Check In Dialog